eduardozf/instalock-valorant/README.md

    If you closed the terminal, you'll need to navigate to the project folder again using the steps in **Navigate to Project Folder** above.

-3. **First Time Setup**:

-   - Select your language
+3. **Using the Menu**:

+   - Use arrow keys to navigate the menu
+   - Press Enter to select an option
-   - Press F1 to start recording a new agent
+   - Press DELETE to unbind an agent
+   - Press Ctrl+C to cancel or exit

+4. **Recording an Agent**:

+   - Select "Record New Agent" from the menu
    - Select an agent using arrow keys and Enter
    - Press the key you want to use for that agent (e.g. DELETE, END, HOME, etc.)
    - Move your mouse to where the agent appears on the selection screen and press Space
    - Move your mouse to the Lock In button and press Space
-   - Repeat for other agents if desired

-4. **Using the Macro**:
+5. **Using the Macro**:
-   - Start a game
+   - Select "Start Macro Listener" from the menu
    - When agent selection begins, _hold_ the key you set for your desired agent
    - Release the key once the agent is locked
-   - Close the script by pressing Ctrl+C and win your game!
-(Seriously, you already instalocked, so please win the game :))
+   - Press Esc to get back to main menu so the macro doesn't get in your way

 ## Tips

 - Each agent can have its own keybind
-- Press ESC during recording to cancel
+- Press Ctrl+C during any operation to cancel
+- Use DELETE key to unbind agents
 - The script saves your configuration automatically
 - **Configuration File** (`config.json`):
   - Located in the project folder